-- Temperature of every entrant to the school to be taken at school entrance. - Twice a day temperature checks where possible and practical. . - Sinks at school entrance for handwashing. - Provision of cleaning solutions and sanitizers to schools. - Careful matching of layers of COVID-19 safety protocols implemented at schools with the level of community spread, through collaboration with the Ministry of Health. - Designated quarantine areas at schools for students displaying flu-like symptoms. - Rigorous hand washing and sanitizing regime at schools. - Training for teachers and school personnel in areas specific to COVID-19 protocols where relevant and necessary, including: cleaning, quarantine, protective gear, school procedures re: COVID-19, safety, flu-like symptoms, suicidal tendencies, dealing with loss.
+- Universal masking to be strictly enforced for all staff and students (except for ECCE students ONLY) - Temperature of every entrant to the school to be taken at school entrance. - Twice a day temperature checks where possible and practical. - Sinks at school entrance for handwashing. - Provision of cleaning solutions and sanitizers to schools. - Careful matching of layers of COVID-19 safety protocols implemented at schools with the level of community spread, through collaboration with the Ministry of Health. - Designated quarantine areas at schools for students displaying flu-like symptoms. - Rigorous hand washing and sanitizing regime at schools. - Training for teachers and school personnel in areas specific to COVID-19 protocols where relevant and necessary, including: cleaning, quarantine, protective gear, school procedures re: COVID-19, safety, flu-like symptoms, suicidal tendencies, dealing with loss.

-1.4 Social Distancing
+1.4 Maintaining Personal Space